franklia/coates-challenge/README.md

 ## Set up the frontend app:

-Set up the frontend app by following the README file here: https://github.com/franklia/coates-challenge-ui.git
+You can set up the frontend for this project by following the README file here: https://github.com/franklia/coates-challenge-ui.git